CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

 **Flow steps**:
 1. Generate the latest lisp files from the Mini-lisp book.
-2. Open communication with the mini-lisp executable in Mini-Lisp.Chic.
+2. Open communication with the mini-lisp executable in Mini-Lisp.ChicDor.
 3. Feed the shell with all the files from the book. (create our `executable alist`)
 4. Generate environment (string) which will be used by the evaluate function, using all the files from the book, similar to step 2. (create our `outer alist` string)